 If you live out of state and are unable to visit in person, please use our contact form.

-All applicants to MDC PA program are required to take the PA-CAT (Physician Assistant College Admission Test).
-The PA-CAT is a specialized test designed to measure applicant knowledge in key prerequisite science subjects typically required for PA school.
+All students interested in requesting a milestone review to determine eligibility.
+The PA-CAT is a specialized test designed to measure student knowledge in key requirement science subjects typically required for PA school.
 For information about the PA-CAT, visit the PA-CAT website.

-Students whose PA-CAT scores arrive late may roll over their scores and application for the next application cycle.
+Students whose PA-CAT scores arrive late may roll over their scores and milestone review for the next target review date.

 Study for the PA-CAT with resources provided on their website: www.PA-CAT.com